-Most people think of the Cape Cod Canal as the sea-level “river”, otherwise known as the land cut, connecting Buzzards Bay and Cape Cod Bay.
+The Cape Cod Canal is the widest canal in the world, and a central feature in navigation around Southeastern New England.
+Most people think of the canal as the sea-level “river”, otherwise known as the land cut, connecting Buzzards Bay and Cape Cod Bay.
 In reality the Army Corps of Engineers controls a passage that extends from Cleveland Ledge Light in Buzzards Bay to approximately 1.4 NM seaward of the canal’s eastern end breakwater light in Cape Cod Bay, a distance of approximately 15.8 NM.
 The land cut portion of the canal is about 6 NM in length and is the subject of this post.

 You’re Being Watched